Nurture UKEgg Donation Agency

 You can rest assured knowing that the physical, emotional and financial investment made by our recipient parents is reassurance of the fact that these are good people, wanting to be good parents.

 Our team support each and every recipient through their journey, from choosing a donor who is right for them, throughout the donation process and beyond.

 Body mass index or BMI, is an index of a person’s relative “skinniness or heaviness”.
 The BMI factors in a person’s weight and their height to give an overall “index”.
 For a woman to donate eggs, it is a medical requirement that her BMI is between 18 and 29.

 35. Does a previous miscarriage or termination of pregnancy count against me?

 No it doesn’t.

 Your treatment will take place at the clinic where your recipient’s fertility Dr is based.
 We will only know which clinic you are donating at if/when you are selected.
-The clinics we work with can be found here.
+To see which clinics we work with click here.